firebase/FirebaseUI-iOS/FirebaseAuthUI/README.md

 ## Installation
 ### Importing FirebaseUI components for auth
-Add the following line to your `Podfile`:
+Add the following to your `Podfile`:
 ```ruby
 pod 'FirebaseUI/Auth'